|

 A second inspection must take place sixty days from hatching.
 Inspection

-must be made by a financial member of an aquarium society. |
+must be made by a financial member of an aquarium society. | Registration forms are available

 from the Breeder's Achievement Awards Secretary and are lodged with the